Oil rises as OPEC+ poised to act if demand weakens

 Markets across assets have been roiled all week by the emergence of Omicron and speculation that it could spark new lockdowns and dent fuel demand.

+The World Health Organization urged countries to vaccinate their people to fight the virus, saying travel curbs were not the answer.

-For the week, Brent was poised to end down about 1.7%, heading lower for a sixth straight week for the first time since November 2018.
-WTI was broadly stable on the week, after five weekly drops.
+For the week, Brent was poised to end down about 0.5%, heading lower for a sixth consecutive week for the first time since November 2018.
+WTI was headed for a weekly rise of around 1.4%, after five weekly drops.

 JPMorgan analysts said the market fall implied an “excessive” hit to demand, while global mobility data, excluding China, showed that mobility is continuing to recover, averaging at 93% of 2019 levels last week.